Science education in England: KS4 (including GCSEs and IGCSEs)

+Overview of GCSE sciences

-Key stage 4 (KS4) covers years 10 and 11 of compulsory school education, but it may start earlier for science (and mathematics) in some schools.
-Pupils are typically in the age range 14–16.
-At the end of KS4, students have to take statutory GCSE exams, which can be taken at either foundation tier or higher tier.
-Science GCSEs can be complicated in that they offer a vast array of ‘routes’ although this has simplified somewhat following recent changes to GCSEs.
-Today science GCSE can be taken either as a combined single subject (which is worth two GCSEs) or as the three separate subjects of physics, chemistry and biology, (each worth a single GCSE in its own right).
-When biology, chemistry and physics are taken as separate GCSE subjects the tiers can be mixed.
-So for instance, a student could take say, biology at higher tier, but chemistry at foundation tier.
+GCSE science can be taken at either foundation tier or higher tier.
+Although GCSEs are closely linked to KS4, schools actually start tackling the GCSE part of the National Curriculum from year 9 (KS3).
+This is certainly the case for mathematics and science, and it is because of the vastness of the content to be covered for the GCSEs in those subjects.
+In the past, there were several science GCSE routes, but following changes to GCSEs in the 2010s, the number of routes have simplified somewhat.
+Today, in most cases, science GCSE can be taken either as a combined single subject (which is worth two GCSE subjects—also known as combined science) or as the three separate subjects of physics, chemistry, and biology (each worth a single GCSE subject in its own right—also known as triple science).
+When biology, chemistry, and physics are taken as separate GCSE subjects, the tiers can be mixed.
+So, for instance, a student could take say, biology at higher tier but chemistry at foundation tier.
 By contrast, tiers cannot be mixed in combined science (that is, all constituent parts must be taken at the same tier).
 Experiments (also called practicals) are compulsory in the GCSE science course, but in different ways across the boards offering GCSE science to English schools.
-For most boards the results of the practicals do not count towards the final grade in the reformed GCSE (as this is determined entirely by the results of the written examination), but the school/college must submit a signed practical science statement to the board under which the science is being studied BEFORE the students can take the examination.
+For most boards, the results of the practicals do not count towards the final grade in the reformed GCSE (as this is determined entirely by the results of the written examination), but the school/college must submit a signed practical science statement to the board under which the science is being studied BEFORE the students can take the examination.
 The statement must declare that all students have completed all the required practicals.
 The skills and knowledge that should have been acquired from the practicals are subsequently assessed in the GCSE exams, which for most boards are entirely written (as alluded to earlier).
-For one board (CCEA) however, in addition to the examination of practical skills in the written papers, the results of some of the actual practicals do count towards the final grade in the reformed GCSE.
+For one board (CCEA), however, in addition to the examination of practical skills in the written papers, the results of some of the actual practicals do count towards the final grade in the reformed GCSE.
 Currently, GCSE sciences in England are available from five boards: AQA, OCR, Edexcel.
-WJEC-Eduqas and CCEA.
-Although all five boards provide GCSE science to English schools, not all of these boards are based in England: AQA, OCR and Edexcel are based in England, but WJEC-Eduqas is based in Wales, while CCEA is based in Northern Ireland.
-Schools are free to choose any board for their science, and where the three sciences of chemistry, physics and biology are being taken independently at GCSE level, all three sciences need not be taken from the same board.
-Some boards offer multiple routes for their combined science courses in the reformed GCSE in England.
+WJEC-Eduqas, and CCEA.
+Although all five boards provide GCSE science to English schools, not all of these boards are based in England: AQA, OCR, and Edexcel are based in England, but WJEC-Eduqas is based in Wales while CCEA is based in Northern Ireland.
+Schools are free to choose any board for their science, and where the three sciences of chemistry, physics, and biology are being taken independently at GCSE level, all three sciences need not be taken from the same board.